Skip to Content

 Numbers

-Within the text, all numbers from zero to nine are spelled out; numbers above 10 appear as Arabic numerals.
+Within the text, all numbers from zero to nine are spelled out; numbers above nine appear as Arabic numerals (e.g., 10).
 Any number that begins a sentence is always spelled out.
-In larger numerals, commas are used in the following manner: 1,000; 10,000; 100,000.
+In larger numbers, commas are used in the following manner: 1,000; 10,000; 100,000.
+The exception is four-digit radiocarbon dates, which do not have a comma.
+Radiocarbon dates with five digits do have a comma.

 Archaeological Sites